rotundasoftware/cartero/README.md

 	// appear in the array.
 	"filePriority" : [ "backbone.js" ],

-	// (default: /^_.*/) A regular expression that override the corresponding property
+	// (default: undefined) A an array of directories that overrides the corresponding
-	// in the `library` option of the Cartero GruntTask for this bundle only.
+	// property in the `library` option of the Cartero GruntTask for this bundle only.
-	"directoriesToFlatten" : /^_.*/,
+	"directoriesToFlatten" : [ "mixins" ],

 	// (default: false) If true, assets in flattened subdirectories are served before
 	// assets in the root directory of the bundle.
 Otherwise, they are served after.
 	"prioritizeSubdirectories" : false,

-	// (default: false) If true, assets in flattened subdirectories are served before
-	// assets in the root directory of the bundle.
-Otherwise, they are served after.
+	// (default: false) This option can be used to compile separate combined asset files
+	// for this bundle in `prod` mode, instead of lumping them all together with rest of
+	// the concatenated assets for the page being served.
+It is useful optimizing page load
+	// time.
+Large libraries like jQueryUI, for example, can be set as keepSeparate, so that
+	// they are loaded in parallel with the rest of your assets, and so that browsers
+	// can cache them between page loads.
+Note that setting this property to `true` does not
+	// guarantee that this bundle's files will *always* be kept totally separate.
+Under some
+	// circumstances it is not possible to keep the files separate while honoring the
+	// order in which assets should be served (e.g. when several `keepSeperate` bundles
+	// depend on a not `keepSeperate` bundle).
+In these cases, the bundles files are
+	// kept as separate as possible.
 	"keepSeparate" : true,

+	// (default: undefined) An array of files that will only be served in dev mode, and
+	// that will be ignored in prod mode.
+	"devModeOnlyFiles" : [ "backbone.js" ],

+	// (default: undefined) An array of files that will only be served in prod mode, and
+	// that will be ignored in dev mode.
+	"prodModeOnlyFiles" : [ "backbone.min.js" ],

 	// (default: undefined) An array of files that should be included when the bundle is
 	// sourced (i.e. copied to the public folder), but that should not be concatenated with